 I truly enjoy the game of golf, which has taught me a lot about life.
 I began swinging a club when I was a child even though cerebral palsy made learning to play more difficult.
-Golf is a great way to reduce stress and the beauty about the game is anyone can play no matter the skill level.
+Go it is a great way to reduce stress and the beauty about the game is anyone can play no matter the skill level.
 In 2009 I was experiencing pain in my shoulder and didn’t know if I could play much longer.
 The pain had been going on for a while, but there had been no specific injury.
 I wondered if the pain was simply biomechanical with nothing I could do to heal, because cerebral palsy causes my left shoulder to be pulled forward.
 I had seen a doctor and done physical therapy, but nothing was totally helping.
 After trying physical therapy unsuccessfully I began working with a trainer.
 We found strengthening the rear of my left shoulder was easing the pain, by pulling it back into place.
 My shoulder felt better, I could play golf with an aspirin and mild pain, but the discomfort always came back, keeping me off the course.
 The pain had reached a threshold by this point and I really struggled to play.

 My trainer suggested a chiropractor might help.
 I was nervous about giving the suggestion a try, because when someone forces movement in my body I fear further damage.
 The physical life I experience today is difficult enough with the restrictions I face.
 I asked myself could a chiropractic adjustment worsen my neuromuscular deficit?
 After some contemplation and research, I found the risk of further damage to be minimal.
 The chiropractor walked me through the workings of an adjustment before we got started.
 I was so anxious about the appointment my mother came along.